 How Capital Gains Taxes Are Calculated

-Here is a refresher on what capital gains are.
-In the simplest terms, when you buy a house and earn more than $250,000 (for singles) or $500,000 (joint filing) on the sale, you have earned capital gains.
-The federal government taxes a portion of this gains on this income source.
+Here's a refresher on what capital gains are.
+In the simplest terms, when you buy a house and earn more than $250,000 (for singles) or $500,000 (joint filing) on the sale, you’ve earned capital gains.
+The federal government taxes a portion of these gains on this income source.

 For more detailed information about military and exemptions, read The Effect of Capital Gains Tax Exclusions on Military Home Sellers.

 The amount of tax owed is determined by how long the property was owned before selling.
-Every year, the IRS determines separate capital gains tax rates for long- and short-term asset ownership.
+The IRS determines different capital gains tax rates for long and short-term asset ownership every year.

 Cost Basis and Net Sale Price Determines the Amount of Capital Gains

-An easy to understand example says a married couple filing jointly who have owned their home 10 years won’t owe any federal taxes on the net proceeds of the home they originally bought for $200,000 unless it sells for more than $700,000.
+An easy-to-understand example says a married couple filing jointly who have owned their home for ten years won’t owe any federal taxes on the net proceeds of the house they originally bought for $200,000 unless it sells for more than $700,000.

-But for more detail, and to determine how much you will pay in capital gains tax, you’ll need to know how to calculate your cost basis and net sale price.
-These are the numbers to plug in to determine the amount of capital gains.
+But for more detail and to determine how much you will pay in capital gains tax, you’ll need to know how to calculate your cost basis and net sale price.
+These are the numbers to plug in to determine the number of capital gains.

 - Cost basis.
-This is the total amount paid to buy the house.
-This includes acquisition costs (origination fees and the like) and capital improvements (renovations, new appliances).
+This is the total amount paid to buy the house, including acquisition costs (origination fees and the like) and capital improvements (renovations, new appliances).

 - Net proceeds.
 This is the final amount the home sold for after subtracting fees such as real estate agent commissions.

-You’ve decided it's time to sell your rental, either because the allure of landlord life has run its course or financially it doesn't make sense to continue with the investment.
-Before you hire a real estate agent to put the for sale sign in the yard, educate yourself on what the sale finances actually encompass.
+You’ve decided it's time to sell your rental, either because the allure of landlord life has run its course or it doesn't make sense to continue with the investment, financially speaking.
+Before hiring a real estate agent to put the For Sale sign in the yard, educate yourself on what the sale finances encompass.
 Cashing a proceeds check won’t be the only financial transaction; more likely than not, taxes on the sale will occur.

 Learn more: 3 Reasons Military Landlords Should Have Their Taxes Professionally Prepared.

-The amount of depreciation varies on the value of the rental property and the value of the depreciation is connected to your personal tax bracket which could be at a beneficial 0% if deployments were involved.
+The amount of depreciation varies depending on the value of the rental property.
+The depreciation value is connected to your tax bracket, which could sit at a beneficial 0% if deployments were involved.
 However, the majority of military families sit in the 10% or 15% nominal tax bracket.

 As a real estate investor, your goal is to maximize profit from your rental property.
-Although typically a strong investment in the long term, your rental won’t always yield money, in fact, you might owe thousands in taxes when it is time to sell.
-There are some workarounds to alleviate the tax burden, especially if serving as an active duty member.
+Although typically a substantial investment in the long term, your rental won’t always yield money.
+In fact, you might owe thousands in taxes when it’s time to sell.
+However, there are some workarounds to alleviate the tax burden, especially if serving as an active duty member.

 Turn Your Rental Property into Your Primary Home

-Moving into your rental home long enough to meet the capital gains exemption requirements is a possibility, but forecasting a long term stay in one home is a difficult feat to conquer while serving active duty.
+Moving into your rental home long enough to meet the capital gains exemption requirements is a possibility, but forecasting a long-term stay in one house is a difficult feat to conquer while serving active duty.